May 30, 2023

 Younger players love this game and you can expect a lot of smiles.

 These drills are excellent for 5-year-olds, 6-year-olds and even older players up to U8 soccer.
 They are specifically selected for being fun, but also for developing some of the basics that are important for kids to learn at this age, so they can have a headstart on developing the skills that will be essential later on.
-Starting early with the proper coaching produces better and faster players at the higher skill levels.

 The Importance of Fun Soccer Drills for 5-year-olds